 MARTINGELL, G. Private.

 MARTYN, Ronald Flower.
 Private KEH.
 Born 20/04/1893 in Norfolk, England.
-Studied at Cambridge University and possible served in pre-war KEH 1912 with University Troop.
-Lieutenant Royal Army Service Corps, Captain Royal Field Artillery (Special Reserve).
+Studied at Cambridge University and possible served in pre-war KEH in 1912 with University Troop.
+Promoted to Lieutenant, Royal Army Service Corps then Captain, Royal Field Artillery (Special Reserve).
 Awarded Italian Medal for Military Valour.

 MARQUES, Noble.
 Private.
 Left Trinidad for UK 20/03/1918 with 15th Caribbean Merchants and Planters Contingent.
 Living in Trinidad in 1946.